Firefighters demonstrate how to properly use a yellow fire hydrant with hoses.

 • Elephant Chat: A plush elephant meant to improve transmission in relationships.

-Although these ideas didn’t get deals, they showcased real meaning from the ability to think for ourselves in business development.
+While these ideas didn’t get deals, they showcased the importance of the ability to think for ourselves in innovation.
 Sometimes, a laugh is the first step toward sparking interest.

 What the Fire Hose Teaches Us

-Despite its obstacles, the Fire Hose offers useful lessons:
+Despite its challenges, the Fire Hose offers useful lessons:

 • Be Bold: Even if your idea seems unconventional, presenting it confidently can open doors.